“Where ya been, Trev?” my roommate Bill asks as I return to our dorm room around noon. “Out catting around with the frat boys?”

 I perk up, knowing I’ll see Mr. Landis and everyone there.
 Since the wake is at a night club, I suspect I’ll get more opportunities to blow my harmonica.
 Maybe I can write my and Tim’s story into ‘Bobby McGee.’
 I decide I like being called ‘Country.’

 “Oh, by the way.
 Ever’one calls me ‘Country’ here,” I tell Jimmy and Tony.
 Everyone laughs.
-This sure don’t feel like any funeral I’d ever been to.
+This sure don’t feel like any funeral I’ve ever been to.

 Single guys start waving at me.
 I guess I’ve been staring.
 I’m too embarrassed to wave back.
 I remember I had promised to call Dad when I got in.
 It’s past midnight, too late to wake-up early-to-bed Baptists.
 Somehow it feels liberating to be violating their rules.
 My anti-conscience is laughing at me.
 Everything about Hollywood is a joke.
 I lay back and fell asleep against Alice’s shoulder.